 The sponsorship of campus events by the tobacco industry or tobacco organizations is prohibited.

 Bulletin boards are located throughout Moraine Park campuses.
 All bulletin boards are assigned to a responsible individual.

 All postings for student bulletin boards must be submitted to the designated campus Student Life specialist for approval and posting.

 Outdated, inappropriate, offensive or illegal postings will be removed.
 No commercial advertising shall be permitted in district buildings or on district grounds or properties without prior approval.
 Political advertisements/promotions are in violation of Moraine Park’s procedure.

-Program students at the Fond du Lac and West Bend campus locations may request a locker assignment at the campus Main Office.
+Program students at the Fond du Lac and West Bend campus locations may request a locker assignment Student Services.
 For security reasons, locker assignments are permanent for the academic year.
 Changes in locker assignments are not permitted.
 Locks are built-in the doors.
-If a student forgets the combination, he/she may request it from the campus Main Office by providing proper identification.
+If a student forgets the combination, he/she may request it from Student Services by providing proper identification.

 Beaver Dam campus lockers are not assigned.
 They are on a first-come, first-served basis; students are responsible for providing their own locks.
 Lockers are provided by the College for the convenience of the student to be used solely and exclusively for the storage of out garments, footwear and academic related materials.
 Students with a disability should make their needs known so accommodations to lockers can be made if possible.